jjesse/nfl_predictions/README.md

    - Save all predictions at once
 4. **Make Pre-season Record Predictions**:
    - Click "Pre-season Predictions" tab
-   - Set your predicted win-loss record for each team
+   - Set your predicted win-loss record for each team (wins + losses should equal 17)
    - Save your predictions before the season starts
 5. **View Standings Comparison**:
+   - Click "View Standings Comparison" button in Pre-season tab, or
-   - Access through the "Pre-season Predictions" tab
+   - Navigate to the dedicated "Season Comparison" tab
-   - Compare your predicted records with actual team standings
+   - Filter by conference (AFC/NFC) or view all teams
-   - See accuracy of your record predictions
+   - See accuracy percentages and win differences for each team prediction
 6. **Track Results**: Once games are completed and scores are updated, see if your predictions were correct
 7. **Monitor Stats**: Check your overall prediction accuracy in the header stats
 8. **Manage Data**: Use the Settings tab to backup, export, or sync your predictions

-## Game Information Displayed

-- Home and Away teams
-- Team records (wins-losses)
-- Game date and time
-- Final scores (when available)
-- Game status (Upcoming/Live/Final)
-- Winner indication
+## Standings Comparison Features

+- **Record Accuracy**: See how close your predicted records are to actual results
+- **Win Difference**: Track whether teams performed better or worse than predicted
+- **Accuracy Percentage**: Mathematical accuracy score for each team prediction
+- **Perfect Predictions**: Count of teams with exactly correct records
+- **Conference Filtering**: View AFC or NFC teams separately
+- **Summary Statistics**: Overall prediction performance metrics

 ## Navigation Tabs